 More than 30,000 people die in car accidents every year in the USA.
 Most of them could have survived if they had worn sufficient safety gear.

 The NHTSA says motorcycle accidents have increased by 40% over the last year, so they should take extra precautions when riding.
-Several protective gear increase your chances of surviving a motorcycle accident.
+Several protective gears increase your chances of surviving a motorcycle accident.
 You can purchase leather clothing or racing suits, which help to protect you from skin contact with the asphalt.

 Always wear helmets during the ride.
 Even if you ignore all other safety guidelines, you should never go for a ride without a helmet on.
 This way, you can quickly increase your chances of surviving a motorcycle accident.